Sing a New Psalm:

 prayer—you could look it up in our archives

-When Catholics pray, we most frequently use the words of the Our Father (the Lord’s Prayer).
+When Catholics pray, we very frequently use the words of the Our Father (the Lord’s Prayer).
 The Gospel According to Matthew 6:7–15 records Jesus teaching this prayer to his disciples.
 In Lost in Translation, Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures, including in this prayer.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 read the Catechism—thanksgiving & sacrifice & Eucharist